QuceWillis/Lego_Store/README.md

 3. Next run the “Insert.py” which create all of the tables – Relational Schema
 4. Lastly run the “Legos.py” which is the actual code for the project – Abstract SQL code

+Will need to access mysql through terminal or MySQLWorkbench in order to see some of the results

 *****CHANGE CONNECTOR.CONNECT() INFO TO PERSONAL INFORMATION************